-Over the last year, the Science Museum Group has undertaken fascinating and important work in response to the COVID-19 pandemic that has shaken the world and forced us to change our behaviours dramatically.
+Over the last two years, the Science Museum Group has undertaken fascinating and important work in response to the COVID-19 pandemic that has shaken the world and forced us to change our behaviours dramatically.

 From the COVID-19 collecting project which acquired the historic vials used to administer the first mass COVID-19 vaccinations worldwide (donated by the NHS), to hosting an NHS vaccination centre within the Science Museum, and public engagement ranging from publishing a popular blog series charting the pandemic since March 2020, to events such as the discussion about vaccine hesitancy featuring Dr Anthony Fauci and the UK’s COVID-19 Vaccine Deployment Minister Nadhim Zahawi MP, the Science Museum Group has been at the forefront of the latest developments in the pandemic, and the worldwide response.

 The Science Museum Group is now planning a new project to explore the history and science behind the massive vaccination programme which, in a first for the Group, will open in three international venues simultaneously.
-Hunt for the Vaccine (working title) is an innovative, collaborative international project that will tell the story of the global effort to find new ways to develop vaccines at pandemic speed.
+Injecting Hope is an innovative, collaborative international project that will tell the story of the global effort to find new ways to develop vaccines at pandemic speed.

 The Science Museum Group, in collaboration with Wellcome, have partnered with the National Council of Science Museums India, and the Guangdong Science Center and its network in China to highlight this global issue through a series of exhibitions and events, to take place simultaneously in the UK, India and China.

 The project is fully funded by Wellcome and will build on our existing relationships with them and our international partners, following the recent success of international touring exhibition Superbugs: The Fight For Our Lives.